JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7910 days**.

-And here is a just a random fact -  **A chicken loses its feathers when it becomes stressed**.
+And here is a just a random fact -  **The strike note of the Liberty Bell in Philadelphia, Pennsylvania is e-flat**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)